turri21/MinimigAGA_poseidon-ep4cgx150-and-neptuno/README.md

 * supports normal & scandoubled video output (15kHz / 30kHz) - can be used with a monitor or a TV with a SCART cable
 * peripherals : real Amiga / C64 joysticks connected to C64 joystick ports, CDTV infra-red controllers, PS/2 keyboards,
 PS/2 mice, Turbo Chameleon Docking Station for extra joysticks or real Amiga mouse, and MIDI in / out
+* supports basic retargetable graphics with a P96 driver
+* has an implementation of the Akiko chunky to planar converter
+* has an extra audio channel which can be used from the Amiga to play CD-quality WAV files, or used on some platforms to emulate floppy drive sounds.

 ## Usage

 ### Hardware
-To use this minimig core on the Turbo Chameleon 64, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor / TV.
+To use this minimig core, you will at the minimum need an SD/SDHC card, formatted with the FAT32 filesystem, a PS/2 keyboard and a compatible monitor / TV.
 Joysticks & mouse can be emulated on the keyboard.
 You will probably want to attach a set of speakers of headphones, a real Amiga or USB mouse and a real Amiga joystick.

 ### Software